 “Research Faculty combined with Clinical Professors provide a unique blend of knowledge, expertise and commitment to support the growth of SMU Simmons Graduates."

-– Dr. Dawson Orr, Department Chair and Clinical Professor
+– Dr. Dawson Orr, Clinical Professor

 This program is designed for educators, public officials, and non-profit administrators who are interested in expanding their leadership in service to Pre-K-to-12 students.